kubhekawandile/Docker-Labs/README.md

 ## How to Use This Repo

-1. Browse the `Evidence` folder for screenshots from each lab.
+1. Browse the `evidence` folder for screenshots from each lab.
 2. Read the corresponding `Writeup-x.md` for detailed steps, observations, and **GRC key takeaways**.
 3. Apply these lessons to real-world container governance, compliance, and operational practices.